execRooted/useful-software/README.md

 - **System Info:** View current system time, date, uptime, memory usage, disk usage, battery status, and more.
 - **System Monitoring:** Real-time monitoring of CPU, memory, disk usage, and boot time.
-- **Network Monitoring:** Monitor your network activity, including IP address and real-time upload/download speeds.
+- **Network Monitoring:** Monitor your network activity, including IP address and real-time upload/download usage or speeds<br>(not a speedtest, just monitoring how fast a file is downlaoding).

 ### Actions:
 - **Shutdown & Clear Bin:** Shutdown your PC and clean the Recycle Bin (available in ctrl_appC version).